Public Involvement in Transportation Planning

 Public meetings are frequently held around the state on transportation planning issues.
-If one is scheduled in your community, it will normally be announced on the On-line Public Notice site.
-To get the dates and schedules for the next meeting.
+If one is scheduled in your community, it will usually be announced on the Online Public Notice site.
 Most of these meetings deal with specific plans or projects directly affecting the community and are scheduled by the responsible project manager within DOT&PF.

 If you have questions or concerns regarding transportation issues in your community, please contact your local city or borough government's planning and/or community development staff and let them know.
 They are typically the first point of contact for DOT&PF meetings or workshops in their respective communities.

 There are, of course, other ways to become involved in transportation planning.
-You can:
+You may:

-Browse our site for info of interest to you.
-Plan/Project pages typically have points of contact listed, and you can e-mail them directly.
+Browse the STIP site for projects of interest to you.
+Plan/Project pages often have points of contact listed, and you may e-mail them directly.

-Sign up to recieve bulletins via DOT&PF's notification service
+We have aso may find a point of contact for your particular question.
+Sign up to receive bulletins via DOT&PF's notification service

 Transportation Planning Process: